Russell Goodwin: Political career

 In December 2022, Goodwin announced a run for Milwaukee Common Council, to succeed Chantia Lewis who had been removed from office as part of a plea agreement.
 Ultimately seven other candidates also entered the race.
 Goodwin finished fourth in the nonpartisan primary, behind Odell Ball, the husband of Milwaukee County sheriff Denita Ball, and Milwaukee Public Schools teachers Larresa Taylor and Amber Danyus.

 In early 2024, state representative LaKeshia Myers, who had succeeded Fred Kessler in the 12th Assembly district, announced she would forgo re-election in order to run for Wisconsin Senate.
 Goodwin announced he would seek the Democratic Party's nomination to succeed Myers in the State Assembly.
 In the overwhelmingly Democratic district, Goodwin won the primary with just 32.6% of the vote.
 In the general election, Goodwin faced a rematch with his 2022 county board opponent, Deanna Alexander, who was running as an independent.
 Goodwin easily prevailed in this election, however, receiving over 80% of the vote.

+Goodwin was sworn in on January 6, 2025.

+In March 2025, Goodwin voted with Republicans on a bill that would allow police to impound and tow vehicles used for reckless driving.
+The law would also expand the law to include reckless drivers who do not own the vehicle being impounded or towed, while owners of stolen vehicles will not have to pay any fees for impoundment or towing.
+Later that month, Goodwin voted alongside Republicans to restrict transgender female students from participating in sports based on their gender identity.
+In October, Goodwin supported legislation which would require drivers with reckless driving offenses to install speed limiting devices in their vehicles.

 Personal life and family

 Russell Goodwin was first married to Niquelle Brimmer.
-Together, they had three children and experienced the heartbreaking loss of twins due to a miscarriage — a moment that left a lasting imprint on Russell’s heart.
+The two of them had three children.
 Their marriage ended in 2009.
-He later had a brief marriage to Decorah M. Gordon, which concluded amicably in 2013.
-Today, Russell is married to Misty Dawn Parker and embraces the role of stepfather to her three children, continuing his lifelong commitment to family and faith.
+He later had a brief marriage to Decorah M. Gordon, which ended in 2013.
+Russell is currently married to Misty Dawn Parker and is the stepfather to her three children.